-The digital art museums, TeamLab Borderless and Planets, are two of the most Instagrammable things to do in Tokyo.
-Where else can you take a breathtaking photo at the forest of lamps where hundreds hang from the ceilings?
+The digital art museums, TeamLab Borderless, and Planets, are two of the most Instagrammable things to do in Tokyo.
+Where else can you take a breathtaking photo of the forest of lamps where hundreds hang from the ceilings?
 Or maybe a whole forest of flowers is for you!

 But these unusual interactive museums are well worth visiting even if you aren’t planning to take Instagrammable photos.
 Since it’s an immersive world where the artwork has no boundaries.

-There is no map or ‘right way to go’ which makes it even more fun, you move freely from room to room in a three-dimensional 10,000 square meter building exploring and discovering.
-The only issue is that Borderless will close this year and Planets will be closing next year.
+There is no map or ‘right way to go’ which makes it even more fun, you move freely from room to room in a three-dimensional 10,000 square-meter building, exploring and discovering.
+The only issue is that Borderless will close this year, and Planets will close next year.
 That being said, they will still have exhibitions, like their current partnership exhibition with the Galaxy Store!

 Can’t make it out here but want to try some exclusive Japanese snacks and drinks?
 Check out TokyoTreat!
 TokyoTreat delivers the latest Japanese snacks, sweets, drinks, candy, and noodles straight from Japan to your door, so you can get a taste of Tokyo without leaving your home!